eyereasoner/eyelite/README.md

-# ocelli
+# eyelite

 A minimal Notation3 (N3) reasoner in Rust.

-`ocelli` aims to be tiny, hackable, and useful for experiments.
+`eyelite` aims to be tiny, hackable, and useful for experiments.
 It parses a practical subset of N3 (a superset of Turtle) and performs forward- and backward-chaining over simple Horn-style rules, with a growing set of N3 built-ins.

 ---